 California Proposition 72, Rainwater Capture Systems Excluded from Property Tax Assessments Amendment (June 2018)

 The State of California AB-1750 Rainwater Capture Act of 2012

-The City of San Diego Guide to Rainwater Harvesting
+The City of San Francisco Guide to Rainwater Harvesting